 If you find yourself possibly facing unlawful presence, your next course of action should be to consult an immigration professional because you will probably get a three or ten-year bar when you return home and submit your green card application.
 In some situations, it may be your best option to adjust your status to circumvent penalties (you cannot file an adjustment of status though if you entered the United States illegally).

-8 Valid Reasons for Overstaying Visa
+Eight Valid Reasons for Overstaying a Visa

 It is possible to avoid penalties associated with overstaying your visa.